-Finally, let's talk about worker imitation and Direct Method (DM) which is the third benchmark approach that comes with no cost at all.
-Recall that we have a data set $X$ and $L$ that were used to train the crowdsourcing model at our disposal.
-We can reuse the data set and train $m$ supervised learners to imitate each worker's behavior.
-Let the fictitious annotations provided by these supervised learners be $\hat{\ell}_1,...,\hat{\ell}_m$, we can simply plug them into the ideal world estimator \eqref{eq:IW} without costing a dime!
+Finally, there is an option that comes with no cost.
+Recall that we have a dataset $X$ and $L$ that were used to train the crowdsourcing model at our disposal.
+We can reuse the dataset and train $m$ supervised learners to imitate each worker's behavior.
+Let $\hat{\ell}_1,...,\hat{\ell}_m$ be the fictitious annotations provided by these supervised learners, we can simply plug them into the ideal world estimator \eqref{eq:IW} without any cost,

-Following the convention in the contextual bandits literature, we call this approach the direct method (DM).
-The additional $\E$ is introduced to capture the case when the supervised learner outputs a soft annotation $\hat{\ell}_i$.
+Following the convention in the contextual bandits literature \citep{jiang2016doubly}, we call this approach the direct method.
+The additional $\E$ is introduced to capture the case when supervised learner outputs a soft annotation $\hat{\ell}_i$.

 The variance of this approach is $0$.
-However, as we mentioned previously, we can never hope to faithfully learn human behaviors, especially when we only have a small number of annotations in the training data for each Worker $i$.
+However, as we mentioned previously, we can never hope to faithfully learn human behaviors, especially when we only have a small number of annotations in the training data for each worker $i$.
 As a result, \eqref{eq:DM} may suffer from a bias that does not vanish even as $m\rightarrow \infty$.